 English Faculty – Michael Devine

-In addition to completing a book on poetry and early film, he has a second project underway on the turn from the panorama to the attraction, with forthcoming essays on Frank Norris and the "Literature of Attractions," on Stephen Crane, and on early cinema in post-9/11 literature and film.
+In addition to completing a book on poetry and early film, he has a second project underway on the turn from the panorama to the attraction, with recent essays on Frank Norris and the "Literature of Attractions," on Stephen Crane, and on early cinema in post-9/11 literature and film.
 Both book projects tell a larger story of poets, novelists, painters, and filmmakers critiquing and collaborating with emerging media forms--a literary/cinematic history, from the late nineteenth century to today, of efforts to locate the transcendental heritage in an age of new technologies.

 - Ph.D., University of California, Los Angeles (2011)

 - ENG 101, College Writing II

 - HON 152, Outsiders in American Film